bhavyaEE/RISCV-CPU/README.md

 <img width="702" alt="Screenshot 2022-12-10 at 11 41 44" src="https://user-images.githubusercontent.com/115703122/206853241-c259f26b-9809-438e-953f-8243c735c360.png">

 Changes needed for Data Memory:

-- Creation of Data Memory module - In order to create the Data memory module I refered to the final RISC-V diagram.
-The inputs to the module were the data memory address (the rst1 signal + Immop sign extended), the write data, write enable, ALUout and read data.
+**Creation of Data Memory module** - In order to create the Data memory module I refered to the final RISC-V diagram.
+The inputs to the module were the data memory address (ALUout), the write data, write enable, clock, ALUout and read data.

+**Data Memory Address**- The Data Memory address consisted of 32 bits from the ALUout.
+The ALUout is the addition of rst1 and Immidient sign extended.

 Debugging: